Leptonita/ricky_marty/README.md

 ## How to use

 The 826 characters are distributed in pages of up to 20 items.
 There is a navigation bar to move through the 42 pages.
+There is also a search bar to look for the names of the series characters (you must write more than 2 letters to get a result )

 ## License